DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Methodology

 \section{Methodology}

-Our goal is to show that side channel classifiers---especially complex and powerful DL-based classifiers---can be successfully stopped using the concept of AL. Tho validate this assumption, we first train DL-based classifiers using real side-channel data, and show their degradation as the result of AL techniques, even if the DL-based classifier is aware of the AL based cloaking defense.
-In our experiments, we take the following steps: \begin{enumerate} \item Training the process classifier C using side-channel leakage \textOmega \item Crafting adversarial samples $\delta$ to cloak the user processes and force C to misclassify. \item Training a new classifier $C'$ with adversarial defense methods; Defensive Distillation and Adversarial Re-training. \item Testing previously crafted adversarial samples $\delta$ against the new classifier $C'$.
-Also crafting and testing new adversarial samples $\delta'$ against the protected classifier $C'$. \end{enumerate}
+Our goal is to show that side-channel classifiers can be successfully stopped using the concept of AL. To validate this assumption, we first train DL-based classifiers using real side-channel data, and show their degradation as the result of AL techniques, even if the DL-based classifier is aware of the AL based cloaking defense.
+In our experiments, we take the following steps: \begin{enumerate} \item Training the process classifier $\mathbf{C}$ using side-channel leakage $\mathbf{\Omega}$. \item Crafting adversarial samples $\delta$ to cloak the user processes and force $C$ to misclassify. \item Training a new classifier $C'$ with adversarial defense methods; Defensive Distillation and Adversarial Re-training. \item Testing previously crafted adversarial samples $\delta$ against the new classifier $C'$.
+Also crafting and testing new adversarial samples $\delta '$ against the protected classifier $C'$. \end{enumerate}

 We outline this methodology in Figure~\ref{fig:methodology_outline}.
-In the first stage, Alice the defender runs a privacy sensitive process X. The eavesdropper Eve collects the side-channel leakage \textOmega\ and feeds it into her classifier C and discovers what type of process X is.
+In the first stage, Alice the defender runs a privacy sensitive process $X$.
+The eavesdropper Eve collects the side-channel leakage $\Omega$ and feeds it into her classifier $C$ and discovers what type of process X is.
 Then in stage 2, Alice cloaks her process by crafting the adversarial sample $\delta$.
-When faced with this adversarial sample, Eve's classifier C fails and misclassifies the leakage trace as $X'$.
+When faced with this adversarial sample, Eve's classifier $C$ fails and misclassifies the leakage trace as $X'$.
 In the third stage, Eve trains a new classifier $C'$ using \emph{defensive distillation} and \emph{adversarial re-training} to protect it from misclassification cause by the adversarial perturbation $\delta$.
 In the final stage, Alice first tests previously crafted adversarial samples against Eve's protected classifier $C'$.
-Then, Alice updates her adversarial sample crafting target to fool $C'$ rather than the original classifier C.
+Then, Alice updates her adversarial sample crafting target to fool $C'$ rather than the original classifier $C$.